amandamarquis1/ElrondNFTGenerator/README.md

 ## Need to Know
 - This NFT Generator **only works** with PNG's at this time.
 - The example uses layers 1000 x 1000 in size.
 The final size of the NFT can be different from the layer sizes uploaded.
+Layers uploaded do not have to be 1000 x 1000.
 - There is ***NO LAYER RARITY VALUE***.
 It randomly selects the layers with no regard to frequency, other than checking that a specific combination has been created previously or not.
+- Layer frequency is calculated and exported in a csv file.
 - It currently works by stacking layers in the order of which they are entered into the $variation_layers array
 - Metadata.json file is generated based on the specs for [Isengard Marketplace](https://isengard.market) mintable collections.
 If the file varies by marketplace, use caution if trying this code.
-- Places the finished NFTs and metadata in a zipped folder.
+- Places the finished NFTs in a zipped folder.
+Does not zip the json or csv files.
 - *It is not optimized to it's fullest potential and I am learning a lot as I go.
 Feedback and suggestions are always welcome!*

 ## Roadmap